IlanaFeldman/ST558-Project-2/entertainment.md

 tuning parameters values using the `expand.grid` function to choose an optimal model with the desired tuning parameters values.
-The optimal boosted tree model chosen by cross validation produced the smallest RMSE value (0.9365609) when n.trees = 125, interaction.depth = 1, shrinkage = 0.1 and n.minobsinnode = 10 when training the model with the training set.
+The optimal boosted tree model chosen by cross validation produced the smallest RMSE value (0.956334) when n.trees = 75, interaction.depth = 2, shrinkage = 0.1 and n.minobsinnode = 10 when training the model with the training set.

 ## Model Comparisons

-The best model fit to predict the number of shares for the socmed channel can be determined by looking at the Root Mean Squared Error, the Mean Absolute Error, or the R-squared value using the test set.
+The best model fit to predict the number of shares for the entertainment channel can be determined by looking at the Root Mean Squared Error, the Mean Absolute Error, or the R-squared value using the test set.
 Table 8 shows these criteria measures for each candidate model.
 The approach